Hurry, Charlie, Hurry

 Hurry, Charlie, Hurry is a 1941 American comedy film directed by Charles E. Roberts and written by Paul Gerard Smith.
 The film stars Leon Errol, Mildred Coles, Kenneth Howell, Cecil Cunningham and George Watts.
 The film was released on June 13, 1941, by RKO Pictures.

 Plot

-A banker urges his daughter to elope and pretends to know the U.S. vice president.
+A banker urges his daughter to elope and pretends to know the U.S. vice president, Mr. Quimby.